By: The Everything Housewife

 According to 19th century historian Charles Wentworth Upham, and according to ME, The Everything Housewife of course, Upham and ME, credit the writings of Reverend Cotton Mather for directly laying a foundation for defining “witchcraft” in Salem—because without those writings, there would have been no foundation (from a respected religious and scientific figure such as Cotton Mather) for defining and executing the charges of witchcraft in Salem.
 Someone with a certain level of status and authority had to lay out the “thought patterns” for all the town “minions.”

-In fact, let the record show that most historians believe that women who confessed during the Salem Witch Trials were more likely to confess because of “not knowing” if they were guilty of witchcraft themselves (you know, relying on their superiors to do the interpreting for them) while also “feeling guilty’ for having “weaker souls” than the men (from all the Eve/fruit eating interpretations they were taught under Puritan thought—and this was a teaching).
+In fact, let the record show that most historians believe that women who confessed during the Salem Witch Trials were more likely to confess because of “not knowing” if they were guilty of witchcraft themselves (you know, relying on their superiors to do the interpreting for them) while also “feeling guilty’ for having “weaker souls” than the men (from all the Eve/fruit eating interpretations they were taught under Puritan thought—because this was a doctrinal teaching).
 I mean, I personally see the whole Eve incident as the exact opposite, but of course, I am just a woman doing the interpreting though the eyes of another woman—Eve, so beware.
 Don’t let us women get to thinkin’—especially in large groups!
 We will start “seeing” through our own lens—maybe even a crystal ball by the time it’s over with!

 WOMEN ARE SO WEAK—LET’S HANG ‘EM QUICK